location-iq/locationiq-dart-client/docs/ReverseApi.md

 var api_instance = new ReverseApi();
-var lat = 17.24; // num | Latitude of the location to generate an address for. var lon = 74.25; // num | Longitude of the location to generate an address for. var format = json; // String | Format to geocode.
+var lat = 17.24; // num | Latitude of the location to generate an address for. var lon = 74.25; // num | Longitude of the location to generate an address for. var format = "json"; // String | Format to geocode.
 Only JSON supported for SDKs var normalizecity = 1; // int | Normalizes village to city level data to city var addressdetails = 1; // int | Include a breakdown of the address into elements.
-Defaults to 1. var acceptLanguage = en; // String | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
+Defaults to 1. var acceptLanguage = "en"; // String | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native var namedetails = 0; // int | Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. var extratags = 0; // int | Include additional information in the result if available, e.g. wikipedia link, opening hours.